tylerburdsall/combigen/README.md

 Based on the results above, Performance Mode will only start to offer real benefits when the amount of combinations is quite large.
 However, this should only be used when the computer can truly handle storing all of these combinations in RAM.
 Ultimately, it boils down to two factors:

-* If you can spare time and don't want to bog down your machine (or the amount of generated combinations is small), stick with the default Memory Mode
+* If you can spare time and don't want to bog down your machine (or the amount of generated combinations is small), stick with the default Memory Mode.
 * If you have a well-spec'd machine and can sacrifice the RAM when generating a large amount of combinations, choose Performance Mode.

 Regardless, a large amount of combinations requires a large amount of disk space, so keep this into account when generating data.